mylovemyon/TryHackMe/Rooms/Intro to C2.md

 #### Pivoting Modules
 One of the last major components of a C2 Framework is its pivoting modules, making it easier to access restricted network segments within the C2 Framework.
 If you have Administrative Access on a system, you may be able to open up an “SMB Beacon”, which can enable a machine to act as a proxy via the SMB protocol.
 This may allow machines in a restricted network segment to communicate with your C2 server.
 <img src="https://github.com/mylovemyon/TryHackMe_Images/blob/main/Images/Intro%20to%20C2_4.png" width="75%" height="75%">
+This diagram depicts multiple victims with an SMB pivot calling back to a C2 server.
 The diagram above shows how hosts within a restricted network segment call back to the C2 Server:
 1. The Victims call back to an SMB named pipe on another Victim in a non-restricted network segment.
 2. The Victim in the non-restricted network segment calls back to the C2 Server over a standard beacon.